mariesophiet/master_thesis/docs/developer_information/project_scripts.md

 - Automatically calling the Python parsing scripts to process the raw performance results

 #### Speed Test Functionality <!-- omit from toc -->
-The speed test functionality benchmarks the execution time of KEM and digital signature algorithms using the Liboqs `speed-kem` and `speed-sig` tools.
+The speed test functionality benchmarks the execution time of KEM and digital signature algorithms using the Liboqs `speed_kem` and `speed_sig` tools.
 Raw performance results are saved to the `test_data/up_results/computational_performance/machine_x/raw_speed_results` directory.

 #### Memory Testing Functionality <!-- omit from toc -->
-Memory usage is profiled using the Liboqs `test-kem-mem` and `test-sig-mem` tools in combination with Valgrind’s Massif profiler.
-This setup captures detailed memory statistics for each cryptographic operation.
+Memory usage is profiled using the Liboqs `test_kem_mem` and `test_sig_mem` tools in combination with Valgrind’s Massif profiler.
+This setup captures detailed memory statistics for each cryptographic operation, recording values at the point of peak total memory consumption..
 Raw profiling data is initially stored in a temporary directory, then moved to `test_data/up_results/computational_performance/machine_x/mem_results`.

 All results are saved in the `test_data/up_results/computational_performance/machine_x` directory, where x corresponds to the assigned machine ID.
 By default, these raw performance results will be parsed using the Python parsing scripts included within this project.